Physics-24/Motion1/docs/week3.md

 <br>

-**The miniquestions for all of the topics on this page are due on Monday February 8 at 7am PT.**
+**The miniquestions for topics 1-3 on this page are due on Monday February 8 at 7am PT**

+**The miniquestions for topics 4-5 on this page are due on Wednesday February 10 at 7am PT**

 <br>